smb-sec-team-01-fall2025/cyber-risk-intel-framework/docs/final_presentation/presentation.md

 ## Slide 3: OSINT Integration Architecture (Tina)

-> "Hi everyone, I'm Tinana, and I was responsible for our data ingestion and detection capabilities.
+> "Hi everyone, I'm Tina, and I was responsible for our data ingestion and detection capabilities.
 >
 > One of the core challenges in threat intelligence is that every data source has a different format, different rate limits, and different reliability characteristics.
 A malicious IP report from AbuseIPDB looks completely different from a Shodan scan result or a VirusTotal file analysis.
 >